CHIRAGSINGH1707/MAKERNOVA-IoT-2025/Introduction.md

 My name is Hitali Vaghasiya.
 I am from Surat, Gujarat.
-I am pursuing B.Tech in Eleectronics and communication engineering (ECE) in SVNIT.
+I am currently pursuing B.Tech in Electronics and communication engineering (ECE) in SVNIT.
+I am interested in electronics, IoT and embedded systems.
+I love learning new things and I always try to improve my skills.